 /Copyright (string): 7-bit ASCII copyright string from the ICC profile 'cprt' tag.

-NOTE In profiles conforming to this International Standard (ICC v4.0), the copyright and description strings are multi-lingual.
+Note: In profiles conforming to this International Standard (ICC v4.0), the copyright and description strings are multi-lingual.
 Only the U.S. English string from the ICC Profile is present in the CSA/CRD.
 If the ICC Profile does not contain a U.S. English string, one should be computed from the first multi-lingual string.

-/ColorSpace (string): Data colour space field of the profile data from the ICC profile header.
-This must be the 4-character ASCII string representing the colour space signature (see section 7.2.6).
+/ColorSpace (string): Color Model of the profile data from the ICC profile header.
+This must be the 4-character ASCII string representing the ColorSpace signature (see section 7.2.6).